Multivariate Bayesian variable selection with application to multi-trait genetic fine mapping: Other related methods

 \section{Other related methods}

 Many multivariate Bayesian and regularization methods have been developed to perform individual-level or group-level variable selection with multiple related responses for general application.
-Here, we summarize the main features and limitations of several related methods as compared to our method (namely Multivariate Bayesian Indicator Variable Selection (MBIVS)) below and in Table 1.
+Here, we summarize the main features and limitations of several related methods as compared to our method (namely multivariate Bayesian variable Selection for Heterogeneous responses (mvBaSH)) below and in Table 1.
 In addition, we also include popular fine-mapping methods (mainly Bayesian model based) that can handle multiple traits for comparison.

 \begin{itemize} \item Multivariate Bayesian variable selection methods: \begin{itemize} \item Multvariate Bayesian Group Lasso with Spike-and-Slab Prior (MBGL-SS) \citep{liquet2017bayesian}: This multivariate model is based on a Bayesian group lasso model with an independent spike-and-slab prior for each group variable for group-level features selection, however, this model does not select features within the groups, and all grouped features selected are common to all responses. \item Multivariate Bayesian Sparse Group Spike-and-Slab (MBSGS) \citep{liquet2017bayesian}: This is a second model proposed in \cite{liquet2017bayesian} and a multivariate implementation of the spike-and-slab model as given in Equations \ref{eq:6} and \ref{eq:7}, which allows sparsity both at group levels and within groups.
-However, the selected features or groups are still common to all responses thus the heterogeneity among the responses cannot be accounted for. \item Multivariate Sum of Single Effects Regression (mvSuSIE) \citep{wang2020simple}: This is a multivariate extension of the SuSIE model, which is a new formulation of Bayesian variable selection regression as an alternative to spike and slab prior.
+However, the selected features or groups are still common to all responses thus the heterogeneity among the responses cannot be accounted for. \item Multivariate Sum of Single Effects Regression (mvSuSIE) \citep{zou2023mvsusie}: This is a multivariate extension of the SuSIE model \citep{wang2020simple}, which is a new formulation of Bayesian variable selection regression as an alternative to spike and slab prior.
 This method is also inspired by fine-mapping, but applicable to a wider range of applications.
-The mvSuSIE model selects variables simultaneously for multiple outcomes, but not specific to any subset of most related outcomes. \end{itemize}
+The mvSuSIE model selects variables simultaneously for multiple outcomes and is able to select specific outcomes associated with a variable by using a trait-specific measure local false sign rate (lfsr). \end{itemize}